jameskraus/dark-every-day-calendar/README.md

     git clone https://gitlab.com/simonegiertz/the-every-day-calendar.git
 ## Firmware

-### Connecting Every Day Calendar to the Arduino IDE
+### Connecting the Every Day Calendar to the Arduino IDE

 1. Power on the Every Day Calendar with a 5V adapter and connect the calendar to your computer using a USB Type-B to USB Typ-A cable.